 Handling all of an organisation's security can be a mammoth task for in-house staff, prompting some businesses to outsource their security to third parties.
 Kevin Evans, CIO at Sun Branding Solutions, is an advocate of this approach.

 "Since introducing this I've managed to cut my budget in terms of what I'm spending and at the same time I've got 24/7 security monitoring," he said.
 "I defy anyone in this room to monitor a four-continent, nine-country ecosystem with just seven IT staff in-house and still provide 24/7 security coverage.
 We've got that."

 Read next: The most infamous data breaches on Techworld

 Provide secure devices

-Security concerns surrounding mobile apps, file-sharing and downloads have become an issue for organisations today, with employees connecting to open and vulnerable networks more often.
+Security concerns surrounding mobile apps, file-sharing and downloads are increasingly common for organisations today, with employees more frequently connecting to open and vulnerable networks.

-Device management tools such as Miradore, Spiceworks and SOTI offer an extra layer of security and remote access, meaning that if any vulnerability is detected, the systems administrator can effectively shut down the device and limit the amount of potential damage that might be caused.
+Device management tools such as Miradore, Spiceworks and SOTI offer an extra layer of security for remote access, meaning that if any vulnerability is detected, the system's administrator can effectively shut down the device and limit the amount of potential damage.

-"We have just deployed Microsoft Enterprise Ability Suite and key wins for that has been assuring personal and mobile devices are secure and encrypted wherever they are," he said.
-"If they are accessing data from the university they can then be confident that is safe and secure," he explained.
+"We have just deployed Microsoft Enterprise Ability Suite and key wins for that have been assuring personal and mobile devices are secure and encrypted wherever they are," he said.
+"If they're accessing data from the university they can be confident that it's safe and secure."